-The Compensation Committee consists of three directors, two of whom are independent (outside, non-management directors - Mario Szotlender (Chairman) and Jonathan Goodman) and one of whom is not an independent director (Michael Winn).
+The Compensation Committee consists of three directors, each of whom is independent (outside, non-management directors - Mario Szotlender (Chairman), Michael Winn and Jonathan Goodman).
 The Compensation Committee members have the necessary expertise to enable them to make decisions on the suitability of the Corporation's policies or practices.
 Messrs.
 Szotlender, Winn and Goodman have direct experience relevant to their responsibilities on the Compensation Committee, including acting as officers and directors or in the past served, or currently serve on compensation committees of other publicly traded corporations so that they are familiar with remuneration in the Corporation's industry.
 The Board is satisfied that the composition of the Compensation Committee ensures an objective process for determining compensation.